 This protocol has been designed in such a way that both parameters can be adequately monitored and compared.
 It has resulted in a fairly extensive measurement programme, but this is essential for obtaining better insight into the reliability of monitoring results.
 The calibration protocol requires the use of unialgal solutions of varying densities to carry out the required measurements.
 The results obtained with the fluorescence sensors are compared to well-established and accredited laboratory methodologies such as spectrophotometric analysis according to ISO 10260, or microscopic analysis combined with biovolume analysis.
 In addition to the calibration of the fluorescence sensors, participants are encouraged to analyse control samples on a weekly basis in order to monitor trends in the performance of the instrumentation.

-Sensileau organises the calibration events together with our laboratory partners in the Netherlands: AQUON or Aqualab-Zuid.
+Sensileau organises the calibration events together with our laboratory partner in the Netherlands: Aqualab-Zuid.

 Are you involved in the field monitoring of phytoplankton and cyanobacteria for source water or bathing water?
 Do you have a fluorescence monitoring device which needs occasional calibration?
 Join one of our calibration events where you can get your instrument calibrated, meet people with similar instrumentation, and exchange ideas on how best to carry out the monitoring programme.